groov EPIC Learning Center

 Collect data from cloud services, databases, and other PLCs

-• Obtain weather data from a cloud service and then display it on the HMIs, all through Node-RED
+• Node-RED: Get weather data from a cloud service and display it on the HMIs

-• Create a communication path between your control program and a third-party PLC with Ignition Edge software
+• Ignition Edge: Create a communication path between your control program and a third-party PLC

-• Communicate to a Modbus TCP device with Ignition Edge and CODESYS
+• Learn about communicating to a Modbus TCP device with Ignition Edge, CODESYS, and Node-RED

 • Publish and subscribe to data with MQTT through a message broker

-• Communicate to OPC UA clients with the four, built-in OPC UA servers (with native groov EPIC server for PAC Control, CODESYS, Ignition Edge, and Node-RED OPC UA server nodes)
+• Communicate to OPC UA clients with the four, built-in OPC UA servers (for PAC Control, CODESYS, Ignition Edge, and Node-RED OPC UA)